Our products

 Seafood for Easter: A Buying and Preparation Guide

-March 9, 2026Lalo González Rodríguez⏱ 6 min de lectura
+March 9, 2026Lalo González Rodríguez⏱ 7 min de lectura

 Summary

-Seafood during Holy Week: tradition and fine dining
+Seafood at Easter: tradition and fine dining

-Which seafood is in season during Holy Week
+What seafood is in season at Easter

-• Prawns (Langostinos): Available all year round (mostly farmed), but wild prawns from Huelva or Sanlúcar are in season from March to June.
+• Prawns (Langostinos): Available all year (mostly farmed), but wild prawns from Huelva or Sanlúcar are in season from March to June.

 What is NOT at its best: lobster (better in summer), spider crab (season from November to March, just ending), and oysters (optimal from September to February).